Skip to main content

 And most importantly: it's a decision you don't even have to make.
 It's already there, in your inbox, at the right time.
 All you have to do is say yes.

-To understand why the evening decision feels so heavy, read about dinner decision fatigue — the research behind why 6pm is the hardest hour.
+To understand why the evening decision feels so heavy, read about dinner decision fatigue— the research behind why 6pm is the hardest hour.
+If you're juggling a whole family's schedules and tastes, see how the family meal planner works.
 Or read why we built Chora in the first place.
 Try Chora free for 7 days →